 You’ve got a lot crammed into a short period of time, so the earlier you can start to plan, the better.
 By planning now, you can take advantage of deals that will save you money and ensure you stick to your Christmas budget.
 And, instead of partaking of the last minute rush, you can move into the holiday season with less stress.

 If you’re reading this post in November, say after Thanksgiving this might be a bit late for you now.
 But if reading this in September or October and you haven’t started putting money aside, now is the time to start.

-Many things go into the creation of your holiday budget.
+Many things go into the creation of your Christmas budget.
 It’s not just about gifts.
 It’s also about food, decorations, the tree, wrapping paper and many, more things.
 Make sure you have all your bases covered by reading It’s Never To Early To Start Planning For The Holidays.
-There you will find information on creating the actual budget for your holidays and ideas and tips to ensure you don’t forget a thing!
+There you will find information on creating the actual Christmas budget for your holidays and ideas and tips to ensure you don’t forget a thing!

 2. Create Your Christmas Meal Plan

 The holidays are that time of year where you get to splurge a little bit.
 You don’t want to eat the same thing you eat all year long right?
 No, you want to have a feast.
 But that feast will cost you money.

 Sit down and develop your meal plan for the holidays and start buying what you need now when you find the ingredients you’ll need on sale.

 By way of example, I know that Christmas Eve dinner is a traditional Italian 7 Fishes Dinner.
 It can be very expensive to buy everything I need at one time.
 Instead, when I see what I need like crab meat, shrimp or even haddock on sale, I buy it and put in the freezer.
 This way instead of spending $12.99 on shrimp, I’ll buy it when it goes on sale in October for $9.99 per pound.